 You can explore the desert on camelback, but going on foot gives you a better appreciation of the dunes’ scale.
 Walking on the sliding, sinking sands can be tough going on the leg muscles.
 The desert’s stony area offers slightly easier terrain but the desert campsite that awaits you is nothing less than a throwback to the days of the Victorian explorers, with separate bedroom compartments, luxuriant bedding and rugs.

 There’s also the opportunity to visit a nomad encampment, drink tea with its inhabitants, and watch them weaving their rugs and goat-haired tents.

 With the exception of the low-level trails in the Ourika and Ouirgane valleys, which take only a couple of hours to complete, I’d recommend a guide wherever you are walking in Morocco.
 In cities like Fez and Marrakesh, there is no obvious plan to the medinas and it is easy to get lost — it took me over a week to learn my way around the souqs.

 Guides are essential for walks in the Atlas Mountains or the desert dunes, especially if you are heading out on full-day or multi-day hikes, as they know the routes well and will also act as your interpreters if wish to meet with local people.

-They are knowledgeable about every aspect of Berber life, from the use of medicinal herbs to marriage traditions.
+They are knowledgeable about every aspect of Amazigh life from, the use of medicinal herbs to marriage traditions.
 Apart from ensuring you complete your hikes safely, they really help to enhance your experience and understanding of Moroccan culture.

 Best time to go walking in Morocco